 For minor stains, gently blot the affected area with a mixture of water and mild detergent.
 Avoid scrubbing the fabric, as this can disrupt the texture.

-Since chenille is delicate, it’s often best to have it professionally cleaned.
-A professional cleaner will use specialized equipment to maintain the fabric’s texture and appearance.
+Since chenille is delicate, it’s often professional to have it professionally cleaned.
+A professional cleaner will use specialized methods to maintain the fabric’s texture and appearance.

 Synthetic upholstery materials like polyester, nylon, and acrylic are durable and easy to care for.
-Here’s how to keep synthetic fabrics looking their best:
+Here’s how to keep synthetic fabrics looking their professional:

 Vacuum synthetic upholstery to remove dust and debris.
 These fabrics tend to attract dirt, so regular cleaning is essential to keep them looking fresh.